“I most certainly did not need a lecture!” Marie, an internet consultant, wrote me this week.

 Perhaps we would not be a good fit after all.

 When you’re trying to attract clients, your need for their business is the ugliest thing you can show them.
-Perhaps I shouldn’t give my advice where it hasn’t been requested–a good lesson for me!
-But perhaps the reason “we’re not a good fit after all” is that I was right about my sense that Marie had shown me that her need to have another client was more important than my need as a prospective client.
+Perhaps I shouldn’t have given my advice where it hadn’t been requested–a good lesson for me!
+But perhaps the reason “we’re not a good fit after all” is that I was right about my sense that Marie had shown me that her need to have another client was more important than my need to have the help.

 By the way, had Marie understood why I was giving her advice on dealing with prospective clients, it would have shown me she completely understands the work I do, and she would have surely had the job.
 She could have disagreed with my interpretation of her email, or on my tone, and we might have discussed it–but none of that can happen now.

-Marie wanted more clients…but she didn’t want help.
-If you do want to attract clients to your practice or service business, welcome help, be gentle, assume the best, and keep REACHING…
+Marie wanted more clients…but she wanted it so badly that she turned me off and away.
+If you do want to attract clients to your practice, send supporting material, be patient, and assume the best, and, of course, keep REACHING…